 The Company considered certain closed facilities for held for sale classification in the consolidated balance sheets.
 Assets held for sale are carried at the lesser of original cost or fair value, less the estimated costs to sell.
-Assets held for sale from continuing operations were \$4.9 million as of December 31, 2020, and \$59.3 million as of December 31, 2019, including the Omaha, Nebraska packaging plant that was sold on January 31, 2020.
+There were no assets held for sale as of December 31, 2021, and assets held for sale were \$4.9 million as of December 31, 2020.
 The fair values were determined by the Company to be Level 3 under the fair value hierarchy (see Note 15, "Financial Instruments and Fair Value Measurements," for the definition of Level 3 inputs) and were estimated based on quoted market prices where available and independent appraisals, as appropriate.
 Assets held for sale were included in prepaid expenses and other current assets in the consolidated balance sheets.